-Plus, our Mayfair Place and Southcentre locations feature the latest technology that makes the mammography experience more comfortable and includes the option for patient-assisted compression – a remote control that allows the patient to adjust the level of breast compression during the exam.
+Our Mahogany, Market Mall, Mayfair Place, and Southcentre locations feature the latest technology that makes the experience more comfortable and includes the option for patient-assisted compression – a remote control that allows the patient to adjust the level of breast compression during the exam, under the supervision of the technologist.

 HOW DO I PREPARE FOR MY EXAM?